AbdulrahmanGoda/Outdoor-Autonomous-Delivery-Robot/README.md

 - */desired_theta* publishes the desired steering angle, calculated using the *VFH algorithm* (more on that later).
 Here, the Raspberry Pi is the publisher, and the ESP32 subscribes to receive and forward the command to the motor controller.

-## Repository Breakdown
+## ESP32 Bridge

-The ESP32 was programmed using the fantastic mirco-ROS library, the respective files can be found [here](Src/arduinoIDE).
-As for the Arduino, the control models are hanging out just about [here](Models/differential-controller).

-Additional ROS packages that made development and testing way easier can be found in a separate repo.
-It’s mainly there to simplify the build process and keep this main repo a little less messy.
-[Link]
+Inside the [/Src/arduinoIDE](Src/arduinoIDE) directory, you’ll find four different files.
+Three of them were used to test individual parts of the system—one where the ESP32 acts only as a [publisher](Src/arduinoIDE/esp32_publisher.ino), another as a [subscriber](Src/arduinoIDE/esp32_subscriber.ino), and a third where it handles [both roles](Src/arduinoIDE/esp32_active_serial.ino).
+These were tested separately to make sure each function worked as expected.

+The [fourth file](Src/arduinoIDE/esp32_bno055.ino) is the final version that was actually deployed to the ESP32.
+It includes everything from the previous tests, plus the code for sensor fusion with the BNO055, which provides orientation data for more accurate navigation.

+You’ll find some additional Python ROS packages inside the [/Src/ros2_ws](/Src/ros2_ws) directory.
+These were super helpful during development and testing, and they’re kept separate to make the main repo cleaner and easier to manage.
+Just make sure to build the packages inside ros2_ws before running anything—they’re part of the overall setup.